-Another great opportunity to gain information is when speaking with consultants.
+Another great opportunity to gain information and improve your IT staffing knowledge is when speaking with consultants.
 Whether you are involved in the initial interview process or whether you become involved in the interview prep phase (If you aren’t prepping your candidates for interviews you are missing a HUGE opportunity!), when you are speaking with candidates you have a prime opportunity to learn.
 One of my favorite strategies is to ask the candidate what project they are most proud of.
 Whatever it is that I seek to learn about.

 Some sample questions you could ask:

 - I see in your last project that you were part of an Oracle eBusiness suite implementation, what can you tell me about your role in that implementation?

 - Looking through your resume I see that you have implemented several software and data packages.
 How did your most recent implementation of Oracle eBusiness suite differ from other packages?